 How can I become involved in health and safety issues in my workplace?

-This is great news!
 As a first step, you should speak with your Bargaining Unit President about how you can become involved.
-She may suggest many things like becoming a health and safety rep or sitting on the JHSC.
+They may suggest many things like becoming a health and safety rep or sitting on the JHSC.
 Good luck!